 During the War of the Roses, in the second half of the fifteenth century, Carreg Cennen was garrisoned by the Lancasters under the command of Gruffud ap Nicholas.
 In the years 1454-1455, of his initiative were carried the necessary repairs and some modernizations at the castle, including the introduction of loop holes adapted to the use of hand firearms.
 In 1461, after the Lancaster defeat at the Battle of Mortimer’s Cross, Gruffudd’s sons, Thomas and Owain, took refuge in the castle, along with a large group of supporters.
 The following year, however, they decided to surrender to York forces, and therefore an army under the command of Richard Herbert and Roger Vaughan was sent to Carreg Cennen to take the oath of loyality.
 After the York capture, due to the status of a strong stronghold, but located on the sidelines, the decision was made to demolish the castle.
 Using of about five hundred men for four months, work was done on its destruction to prevent enemies from re-capture of Carreg Cennen.
 From that moment the castle has remained in ruins.

-The castle from the end of the 13th – beginning of the 14th century consisted of a fortified outer ward and the upper castle, located on the top, incorporated into the limestone rocks.
-It was created on a plan similar to a square with the southern curtain slightly bent.
-From the south and west, and partly north it was protected by a steep edge of the hill, while the eastern and half of the north curtain were protected by the outer ward.
-The north-west corner was reinforced with a cylindrical tower, the north-east corner with a polygonal tower, and the south-east corner with a small four-sided tower.
+The castle from the end of the 13th – beginning of the 14th century consisted of a fortified outer ward and the upper ward, located on the top of the hill, incorporated into the limestone rocks.
+It was created on a plan similar to a square measuring approximately 32 x 28 meters with the southern curtain slightly bent.
+From the south and west, and partly north it was protected by a steep edges of the hill, while the eastern and half of the north curtain were protected by the outer ward.
+The nearly vertical slopes on the south side, about 85 meters high and sloping down into the Cennen River, were particularly inaccessible.
+For this reason, thicker walls, up to 2.8 meters wide, were created on the most endangered sides: the eastern and northern ones, while the western and southern curtains were slightly thinner.
+The north-west corner of the castle was reinforced with a cylindrical tower, the north-east corner with a polygonal tower, and the south-east corner with a small four-sided tower.
 In the middle of the eastern curtain a smaller four-sided tower was erected in which the chapel was placed.
+Probably all the wall curtains and towers were topped with a parapet with battlement, mounted on the corbels protruding from the face of the walls in order to widen the crown of the walls and place wall-walks for defenders on them.
 So it was then a fairly modern building, whose defense was based on defensive walls reinforced with towers with a strong double-tower gatehouse and favorable terrain conditions, and not on a centrally located keep.

-The north-east tower was the largest defensive structure in the castle, extended almost entirely outside the defensive perimeter, also used for residential purposes.
+The north-east tower, having sides of approximately 9 meters, was the largest defensive structure in the castle, extended almost entirely outside the defensive perimeter.
+It was also used for residential purposes.
+Its corners were cut, and in the lower parts reinforced with spurs – buttresses.
 In it ground floor there was a fireplace and a latrine, separated from the first floor by a stone vault.
 The only access to the lower room of the tower led through the stairs and passage in the thickness of the defensive wall from the main hall of the east wing.
-The first floor, which was also equipped with a latrine, was open to the wall-walk in the crown of the wall from the main gatehouse.
+The upper floor, which was also equipped with a latrine, was open to the wall-walk in the crown of the wall from the main gatehouse.
 For this reason, it can be assumed that it was intended for the garrison rather than household.

 In the middle of the eastern curtain, a smaller four-sided tower protruded from the face of the wall.
 Inside, a small vaulted room is identified by the remains of a stone altar as a chapel (similarly the chapel was placed at Kidwelly Castle).
 It was at the height of the second floor, below which there was no room in the tower.
 It was probably originally planned, however, to create a chamber there at the height of the hall, because on the outside of the tower there is a latrine chute not connected with anything.